codelovercc/ConfigCrypter/README.md

 To install the crypter [command line utility](https://www.nuget.org/packages/DevAttic.ConfigCrypter.Console/) just execute `dotnet tool install -g DevAttic.ConfigCrypter.Console`.
 After that you can use it with the command `config-crypter` from your command line.
+Note: these feature are not supported by this tool command: symmetric encryption, changing encryption key, key-prefix and --keys option, encrypt/decrypt entire config file.

 To encrypt our key from above we simple execute:
 `config-crypter encrypt -p c:\path\to\cert.pfx -f c:\path\to\config.json -k "Nested.KeyToEncrypt"`.